ra1028/VueFlux/README.md

 ```

 ## Shared Store
-Should make a shared instance of `Store` in order to manages a state shared in application.
+You should make a shared instance of `Store` in order to manages a state shared in application.

-Although you may as well defined as a global variable, an elegant way is override the `Store` and define a static member `shared`.
+Although you may define it as a global variable, an elegant way is overriding the `Store` and defining a static member `shared`.

 ```swift
 final class CounterStore: Store<CounterState> {